 It may take some time to get a diagnosis as the symptoms of endometriosis can be wide-ranging and are very similar to other common conditions.

-If you suspect you have endometriosis keep a symptom diary and discuss your symptoms with a GP or gynaecologist that specialises in endometriosis.
-In New Zealand you can refer yourself to a gynaecologist in private practice otherwise you will need a referral from a GP.
+Your GP can refer you for an appointment with a gynaecologist specialising in endometriosis or, in New Zealand, you can refer yourself to a gynaecologist in private practice.
 If you have medical / health insurance your policy may cover the fees associated with the gynaecologist appointment and treatment options.

 A laparoscopy is also a treatment option as during the operation the surgeon can remove patches, cysts and adhesions and also repair any damage caused by endometriosis.

 Your GP may suggest you have endometriosis based on your symptoms, medical history and family history.

-Ultrasound, MRI, CT-Scan and CA-125
+Pelvic / Vaginal Examination, Ultrasound, MRI, and CA-125

 A blood test measuring a protein, CA 125, may also assist in diagnosis as the protein can be raised in endometriosis.
-However a raised level is not specific to endometriosis but indicates irritation or inflammation inside the body and can also be raised with appendicitis, pelvic infection and ovarian cysts.
+However, a raised level is not specific to endometriosis but indicates irritation or inflammation inside the body and can also be raised with appendicitis, pelvic infection and ovarian cysts.

-Stages of Endometriosis
+Stages and Classifications of Endometriosis

 Mild or Stage I